squid-cache/squid-cache.github.io/AlexRousskov/tmp/QA1.rst

 Please email your complete application to <<MailTo(info@squid-cache.org)>> with ''QA pilots application'' as the exact email subject.

 Applications received after the due date may be ignored.
 We hope to offer Pilot-1 to one of the applicants within three weeks after the due date.

-If you would like to recommend somebody else, please show them this page and encourage them to apply!

 == Pilot-1 ==